vanruc/todoApp/README.md

 </view>
 ```
 ### Todo Edit View
-In the previous section we already finish the `project edit view`.
-We will go to create out final view for `Todo Edit view`.
+In the previous section we finished the `Project Edit view`.
+We will now create our final view for `Todo Edit view`.

 `Todo Edit view` will have an interface like below:
 ![](doc_img_src/todoeditview.png)